 What we like: The Vantage puts it all together: comfort, performance, safety, and looks.

 We’ve tested a lot of ski helmets, and none is more impressive than the Smith Vantage.
-The quality and attention to detail are clear, with a soft but supportive liner, excellent coverage all around your head, and an easy to adjust BOA dial for fit.
+The quality and attention to detail are clear, with a soft but supportive liner, excellent coverage all around your head, and an easy-to-adjust Boa dial for fit.
 You simply put on the helmet and forget that it’s there—the Vantage feels that comfortable and light.
-You also get superior ventilation with a total of 21 vents (8 more than the second place Giro Range below) controlled by two separate sliders for easy customization.
+You also get superior ventilation with a total of 21 vents controlled by two separate sliders for easy customization.
 All in all, you won’t find a helmet that is so comfortable and universally capable of frontside and backcountry use.

 The Vantage also comes with all the safety bells and whistles in the Smith arsenal.
 Their distinctive honeycomb Aerocore construction is visible through the vent openings and intended to improve energy absorption in a crash.
-And the popular MIPS liner, designed to protect your brain in an angled impact, is optional.
+And the popular MIPS liner, designed to protect your brain in an angled impact, is included.
 These safety features are tough to quantify, but it’s worth noting that the extra tech is integrated very well into the low-profile design.
 Whether the whole package is worth the steep $270 price tag is up to you.
-Editor’s note: If you opt for MIPS, we’ve found it does run a bit smaller than the regular helmet, so those on the high end of the fit range may have to size up.
+Editor’s note: we’ve found the MIPS model does run a bit small, so those on the high end of the fit range may have to size up...
+Read in-depth review

 Construction: Hybrid in-mold